Iraq elects president as Ban urges unity to save nation

 BUS ATTACK KILLS 61

-The bus, travelling from a military base in the town of Taji, was hit by roadside bombs and gunmen then opened fire, the sources said
+Fifty-two prisoners and nine policemen were killed as the bus, travelling from a military base in the town of Taji, was hit by roadside bombs.
+Gunmen then opened fire, justice ministry sources said.

-The Interior Ministry said the attackers were terrorists - the word usually used by officials to describe Sunni insurgents.
+The Interior Ministry said the attackers were terrorists - the word usually used to describe Sunni insurgents.

 In June, 69 prisoners were killed while being transported to a jail in Baghdad.
 The official account was that militants had attacked the convoy, killing 10 prisoners and one policeman.